MastraAuthWorkos class

 name?:

-The following environment variables are automatically used when constructor options are not provided:
+The following environment variables are automatically used when constructor options aren't provided:

 WORKOS_API_KEY?: